Why entrepreneurship policy matters?

 Innovative entrepreneurs are often not great engineers nor scientists.
 Rather, they have the unique ability to understand the true potential of scientific developments and a method for bringing the idea to market.
 Enabling new ideas to flow from the world academia and research institutions to market should be a key concern for policymakers who want to support entrepreneurial innovation.

 You can’t build great businesses without great people.
 Entrepreneurs need access to high-skilled workers to turn their bright ideas into viable businesses.
 When surveyed founders increasingly cite talent shortages as a key barrier to growth.
 To remove this barrier Britain will need to become more open to international talent, make it easier for people to move to the cities with the greatest demand for workers, and build an education system that equips young people with entrepreneurial skills as well as being more responsive to the needs of business.

 But, the focus shouldn’t just be on a shortage of skilled workers – we also need to ensure that the supply of entrepreneurial talent doesn’t dry up.
-Many of Britain’s fastest growing companies were founded by people born outside the UK.
+49% of the UK’s fastest-growing startups have at least one foreign-born co-founder, we need to reform the visa system to retain the UK’s status as a top destination for entrepreneurial talent.
 We should also seek to draw entrepreneurial talent from a wider range of the population – we miss out on great ideas when we under-utilise half of the population.
 That’s why we set up the Female Founders Forum to encourage, support and promote female entrepreneurship.